-On May 9, the NSGEU sent a letter to the government outlining their concerns regarding caseloads/workloads and burnout.
-In the letter, the NSGEU offered some suggestions on how management might improve the working conditions for members.
-These suggestions came from front-line workers themselves, who know the services they provide and the needs of their clients.
+On May 9, the NSGEU/NUPGE sent a letter to the government outlining their concerns regarding caseloads/workloads and burnout.
+In the letter, the NSGEU/NUPGE offered some suggestions on how management might improve the working conditions for members.
+These suggestions came from frontline workers themselves, who know the services they provide and the needs of their clients.

 In its response, the government indicated it is in agreement with a number of these suggestions.
-These include creating Float, Intake, and Screening Teams to assist in addressing caseload/workload management, the timely filling of short-term and longer-term vacancies, and more Occupational Health & Safety support.
+These include creating float, intake, and screening teams to assist in addressing caseload/workload management, the timely filling of short term and longer term vacancies, and more occupational health and safety support.